vimcki/design-principles/Dont Repeat Yourself.md

 }
 ```

-If you would combine them and later you buisness rules change, you would have to split them back again or add logic to the function which would make it less readable.
+If you would combine them and later you business rules change, you would have to split them back again or add logic to the function which would make it less readable.

 ### Breaking DRY principle